varunprajan/varunprajan.github.io/_posts/2020-12-20-retry-driven-development.markdown

 1. Be compassionate towards your future self.
 Your ETL code will undoubtedly break.
 Write your code so that it can be retried afterwards (i.e., after fixing it) both safely and correctly.
 2. Retry-driven development has secondary benefits.
 An important one is that it forces you to break larger tasks down into smaller ones, in the same way that test-driven development forces you to write smaller, more testable functions.
 The result is "data flows" that are easier to reason about, not only because they are smaller but also because they can be safely retried without much thought.
 3. Use environments to avoid touching production data.
-This is probably obvious to those with an engineering background, but perhaps not to some data scientists or other "hackers" who are [often recruited](https://multithreaded.stitchfix.com/blog/2016/03/16/engineers-shouldnt-write-etl/) to write ETL.
+This is probably obvious to those with an engineering background, but perhaps not to some data scientists or "hackers" who are [often recruited](https://multithreaded.stitchfix.com/blog/2016/03/16/engineers-shouldnt-write-etl/) to write ETL.
 4. External data is often ephemeral.
 If it is not too costly, saving the raw data to a data store is a good way to be able to reconstruct the data of interest at a later date.
 5. Thinking about time is surprisingly tricky!
 Try to walk through the possible retry scenarios (rerunning historical tasks, retrying failed tasks on the same day, and on a different day, etc.) before you write code, not after.
 Distinguishing between the logical data and actual date will help you reason about these cases.
 6. At some point, cron won't be good enough.
 Proper workflow management tools add immeasurable value by making recovering from failure straightforward and efficient (only failed tasks need to be retried, not the entire job).